namgonado/react-controducer/README.md

     //Second way executing Duty by callOf
     callOf(allDuties => allDuties['counter'].addValue(3))
 ```
-One thing to be aware of, the `addValue(number)` is not a Duty, it is indeed a high order function which in turn return a real Duty.
+One thing to be aware of, the `addValue(number)` is not a Duty, it is indeed a high order function which return a real Duty.
 That is why you have to call `addValue(3)` to get the Duty function.

-In the second way, look at how a callback `fnGetDuty` arrow function works.
-All pre-configured duties batches from all store configurations are availabe to the `fnGetDuty`.
+In the second way, look at how a callback `fnDutySelector` arrow function works.
+All pre-configured duties batches from all store configurations are availabe to the `fnDutySelector`.